The Top Mobile Live Streaming Equipment for Every Budget in 2024

 1. What is a camera encoder?

-A camera encoder, in simple terms, is a device that converts the analog signals of the camera into digital signals that can be transmitted over your network and internet to a video receiver.
+A camera encoder, in simple terms, is a device that converts the analog signals of the camera into digital signals that can be transmitted over your network and the internet to a video receiver.
 There, a decoder decodes the digital signals so the video can be played.

 2. What is a camera encoder vs decoder?